-The Jones Mountain Twin has been for a few years and still is one of our top recommendations when it comes to all mountain snowboards.
+The Jones Mountain Twin has been and still is one of our top recommendations when it comes to a do it all snowboard.
 It doesn’t stand out in any one category but it’s got an uncommon consistency in any condition or terrain that we have found hard for other boards to duplicate.
+The more you ride it in different conditions the more you appreciate it.
+This year we like the Ultra Mountain Twin a little better but this is still a highly recommendable ride and an honorary favorite.

 Conditions: Really good snow, some lighter left over rockies powdwer, some left over sierra powder along with hard snow slowly changing to slush over the day.